LukasKnuth/epub_tools/readme.md

 * To customize output, simply change the templates in the `templates/` folder.
 * To customize workflow, change the specific script
+* To download a bunch of articles in one command, "wget" has a `-i urls.txt` flag which reads URLs from a file
+* All scripts accept file-paths as arguments - this works nicely with tools like [fzf](https://github.com/junegunn/fzf)

 ## Links and Resources